mui/mui-x/docs/data/date-pickers/date-time-picker/date-time-picker.md

 ## Static mode

-It is also possible to render the Date Time Picker without the popover/modal and field.
+It is also possible to render the Date Time Picker component without the popover/modal and field.
 This can be helpful when building custom popover/modal containers.

 {{"demo": "StaticDateTimePickerDemo.js", "bg": true}}

 ## Form props

-The Date Time Picker component can be disabled or read-only.
+The component can be disabled or read-only.

 {{"demo": "FormPropsDateTimePickers.js"}}

 ## Views

-The Date Time Picker component can contain six views: `day`, `month`, `year`, `hours`, `minutes` and `seconds`.
+The component can contain six views: `day`, `month`, `year`, `hours`, `minutes` and `seconds`.
 By default, only the `year`, `day`, `hours`, and `minutes` views are enabled.

 You can customize the enabled views using the `views` prop.